Exploring the deep atmospheres of HD 209458b and WASP-43b using a non-gray general circulation model: Simplified forcing vs full radiative transfer

 In general, the Newtonian-cooled grid models show qualitative agreement with the simulations presented in this work, but quantitative differences are present.
 For the case of HD~209458b, the grid model (Fig.~\ref{fig:HD2_temp_robin}) appears to be cooler than the fully coupled model (Fig.~\ref{fig:HD2_temp}), in particular regarding the nightside of the planet, owing to the colder effective temperature of the grid model.
-The day-night temperature contrast is also higher for the grid model.
 The equatorial jet is not as fast in the grid model as in the fully coupled simulation.
-In the former, it reaches wind speeds up to \SI{3.6}{\km\per\s}, whereas in the latter, wind speeds up to \SI{7.2}{\km\per\s} are attained (see Figs~\ref{fig:HD2_zonal_mean_robin} and \ref{fig:HD2_zonal_mean}).
+In the former, it reaches wind speeds up to \SI{5.0}{\km\per\s}, whereas in the latter, wind speeds up to \SI{7.2}{\km\per\s} are attained (see Figs~\ref{fig:HD2_zonal_mean_robin} and \ref{fig:HD2_zonal_mean}).
 Finally, the jet persists up to the lowest pressures in the fully coupled simulation, whereas in the Newtonian-cooled model, the low-pressure regime is characterized by a thermally direct day-to-night circulation.
 The transition between a shallow and a deep jet seems to be for rotation periods between two and three days \citep[e.g, compare first two columns of Fig.~3 from][]{Baeyens2021GCM}, and because the grid model is not a perfect match to HD 209458b, it falls on the different side of this transition.

 The disappearance of cold nightsides with a reduced day-night temperature contrast and a thermally direct wind flow at high altitudes, when full radiative feedback is taken into account, can also be seen in \citet{Amundsen2016UKMetGCM}.
 A more efficient day-night heat redistribution, when radiative feedback is taken into account, was also noted by \citet{Showman2009GCM}.
 In the models of \citet{Amundsen2016UKMetGCM}, however, the wind speed of the zonal jet stream is slightly slower in the fully coupled GCM than in the Newtonian-cooled GCM.
-In contrast, we find that the full radiative feedback yields a zonal jet stream that is faster than the Newtonian-cooled case by a factor of $\approx 2$.
+In contrast, we find that the full radiative feedback yields a zonal jet stream that is slightly faster than the Newtonian-cooled case.
 Hence, further detailed comparisons between the two forcing mechanisms are necessary to establish their impact on the jet stream speed.

 Finally, for the case of WASP-43b, the same quantitative changes discussed above can be observed when a Newtonian-cooled and fully coupled model are compared.
 Additionally, a climate transition is observed, in which the Newtonian-cooled model yields equatorial retrograde flow (Fig.~\ref{fig:WASP-43b_temp_robin}), but the fully coupled model does not (Fig.~\ref{fig:WASP-43b_temp}).
 A possible explanation for the disappearance of retrograde flow in the latter case could be that retrograde and superrotating equatorial flow are competing tendencies \citep{Carone2020GCM}.
 The increase in jet strength in the fully coupled model, as established in the HD~209458b comparison in the previous paragraph, would then become the dominant tendency in WASP-43b.
 Given that the fully coupled model should be the more realistic of the two forcing mechanisms, future investigations will be needed to investigate whether retrograde equatorial wind flow can also be elicited in models with radiative feedback.